rwth-acis/DVITA1/README.md

 ###Preparations
 On the console go to `Offlinecomponents/bin`
-* Copy the directory tree DVITA/war/WEB-INF/classes to OfflineComponents/bin
+* Add the directory DVITA/war/WEB-INF/classes to the CLASSPATH variable
-* Add the following JARs in DVITA\war\WEB-INF\lib\ to the classpath: mysql-connector-java-5.1.22-bin.jar, db2jcc.jar, ojdbc6.jar
+* Add the following JARs in DVITA\war\WEB-INF\lib\ to the CLASSPATH variable: mysql-connector-java-5.1.22-bin.jar, db2jcc.jar, ojdbc6.jar

-If you now complain that this is not performed by some build scripts, feel free to contribute one.

 ###Initialize DVITA DB
 If you already have an initialized DVITA DB, then move on to the next section.